opendr-eu/opendr/projects/opendr_ws_2/src/opendr_perception/README.md

 ### Landmark-based Facial Expression Recognition ROS2 Node

-A ROS2 node for performing landmark-based facial expression recognition using the pretrained model PST-BLN on AFEW, CK+ or Oulu-CASIA datasets.
+A ROS2 node for performing landmark-based facial expression recognition using a trained model on AFEW, CK+ or Oulu-CASIA datasets.
+OpenDR does not include a pretrained model, so one should be provided by the user.
+An alternative would be to use the [image-based facial expression estimation node](#image-based-facial-emotion-estimation-ros2-node) provided by the toolkit.

 You can find the landmark-based facial expression recognition ROS2 node python script [here](./opendr_perception/landmark_based_facial_expression_recognition_node.py) to inspect the code and modify it as you wish to fit your needs.
 The node makes use of the toolkit's landmark-based facial expression recognition tool which can be found [here](../../../../src/opendr/perception/facial_expression_recognition/landmark_based_facial_expression_recognition/progressive_spatio_temporal_bln_learner.py)